 Italian coffee culture is famous throughout the world.
+Whether you're in Lazio, Molise, or Veneto, you can guarantee you'll be sipping on a delicious cup of joe.
 Part of the reason for this is the regional passions found throughout Italy.
 These passions are informed by Italian traditions, regional climates, local flavours, and of course, Italians themselves.
 Region to region, even sometimes city to city within a specific region are known to have their own coffee culture.

 Coffee in Italy differs greatly depending on whether you’re in the north or the south.

 In the south, Italians like their coffee on the strong and creamy side.
 They will sometimes have a glass of cold water first so that their mouths better withstand the high temperature of the coffee.
 This will also cleanse your palate, making the flavour of the coffee stronger.
 The end result is a sharp bitter aftertaste, which can be managed with a bit of sugar.